openaps/AndroidAPSdocs/docs/EN/Usage/Automation.rst

 .. image:: ../images/Automation3.png
   :alt: Automation3

 These example is made by a person, that has lunch at the same time during the week.
-If it is at a certain time at her lunch location, it gets a lower temp target (eating soon) while waiting for the lunch.
+If it is at a certain time at its lunch location, it gets a lower temp target (eating soon) while waiting for the lunch.
 Because of the "And" connection, it only happens during the certain time and the  location.
 So it does not work at any other time at this location or at this time when the persons stays home or works longer.